What does a Marketing Representative do?

 - Bachelor's degree in Marketing, Business, or a related field.

-- Proven experience as a Marketing Representative or similar role.
+- Proven experience as a Marketing Representative or in a similar role.

-- Strong understanding of marketing principles, strategies, and best practices.
+- Strong understanding of marketing principles, strategies, and tactics.

 Is becoming a Marketing Representative a good career path?

-Working as a Marketing Representative has its own set of advantages and challenges.
-Here are some pros and cons to consider:
+Working as a Marketing Representative has its benefits and drawbacks.
+Here are some to consider:

 - Pros: